JAM-clocking/ATC24Rainmeter/README.md

-# 24METER (atc24rainmeter)
+# 24METER
-ATC24Rainmeter/24meter is a open source that use Rainmeter to show atc24 info stats.
+24METER (ATC24Rainmeter) is a open source that use Rainmeter to show atc24 info stats such as ACFTcount, ATClist and more!

 ## Get started